JiayeHuang/Data-engineer/docker_sql/README.md

 This project comes from https://github.com/DataTalksClub/data-engineering-zoomcamp

 ## Environment preparation
-docker first run, to run docker container in an iterable way.
+docker first run, to run docker container in an interactive way.
 Check the version of pip.
 ```bash
 docker run -it python:3.12.8 bash
 pip --version